rackerlabs/rackspace-how-to/content/general/aiops-alert-monitoring.md

 supported operating system.
 The article presents a high-level overview of changes to Rackspace alert monitoring offerings.
-Contact Rackspace Sales or your account representative for more information regarding the components of specific features that are supported in Rackspace offerings.
+Contact Rackspace Sales or your account representative for more information regarding the components of specific features that Rackspace supports in our offerings.

 ### What is changing

-Rackspace has been hard at work to bring you AIOps powered improvements to its event processing system.
-These improvements are now ready for production and bring the value of event correlation to Rackspace’s monitoring system.
+Rackspace has been hard at work to bring you AIOps-powered improvements to its event processing system.
+These improvements, now ready for production, bring the value of event correlation to Rackspace’s monitoring system.

 The new improvements provide the following additional features to Rackspace’s